 It is important that you keep a hand warmer (wrapped in a sock or fabric to avoid direct contact) in your guinea pig’s cage if he’ll be staying in the cargo area since the cargo area can get quite a bit colder.

-Food & Water: If you keep food and water in the cage while traveling, it will definitely spill.
+- Food & Water: If you keep food and water in the cage while traveling, it will definitely spill.
 A wet guinea pig could easily get the chills.
 Keep the food and water with you and give it to your guinea pig during your rest stops.
+If you are interested in an learning what you guinea pig can and can’t eat, check out my HUGE article I wrote explaining all the in’s and out’s of what you should and should not have in your guinea pigs diet

-Extra Bedding: Guinea pigs can get car sick, and they’ll pee or poop in their carrier.
+- Extra Bedding: Guinea pigs can get car sick, and they’ll pee or poop in their carrier.
 Bring extra bedding to avoid having your guinea pig getting dirty.
 You should also bring a bag to throw the dirty bedding in.
 Use a fleece cover instead of wood shavings to make this easy and quick.
+Once again, I have written and article all about bedding, check that one out here:

 Remember You Have a Guinea Pig In The Car and: